esl-epfl/x-heep/README.md

 $ make synth
 ```

-at the end of the synthesis, you can export your netlist typing:
+at the end of the synthesis, you can export your netlist by typing:

 ```
 $ vivado -notrace -mode batch -source ../../../hw/fpga/scripts/export_verilog_netlist.tcl